Cyril Wecht: Federal criminal trial

 On January 28, 2008, a federal trial against Wecht began, on charges of public corruption.
 Roughly two weeks prior to the trial, 43 of the 84 counts against Wecht were withdrawn; judge Arthur J. Schwab dismissed those charges with prejudice.
 Following trial the jury could not reach agreement on the remaining counts, and the judge declared a mistrial.
 The prosecution immediately announced that they planned to retry Wecht.

 Concerns were raised about the motivation and conduct of the prosecution before and after the trial.
 Speculation arose that the prosecution of Wecht was politically motivated.
 Former U.S. Attorney General and Governor of Pennsylvania Dick Thornburgh, a Republican who had been a political opponent of Wecht's, agreed to serve as his defense lawyer; Thornburgh further testified before a United States House of Representatives panel investigating the U.S. Attorneys' Firing Scandal that Wecht was targeted politically.

 U.S. Congressmen Mike Doyle (whose district includes Pittsburgh) and John Conyers questioned the prosecution's tactics in the aftermath of the first trial and instituted Congressional hearings on the matter.

 Op-eds in The Pittsburgh Post-Gazette and the Pittsburgh Tribune-Review called for dismissal of the proposed re-trial.
 On April 12, 2008, 33 prominent leaders in the Pittsburgh community sent a letter to the Attorney General Michael Mukasey and U.S. Attorney Mary Beth Buchanan requesting that the prosecution dismiss the indictment against Wecht.
 Shortly after the press release of this letter, Senator Arlen Specter publicly recommended against a retrial for Wecht.
 Former jurors stated to the press that they believed that the prosecution had been politically motivated.

 On May 5, 2008, the Department of Justice's Office of Professional Responsibility (OPR) revealed that it initiated an investigation into the Wecht prosecution due to claims that the case was a "selective prosecution".

 On May 14, 2009, a new trial judge in the retrial excluded most of the evidence against Wecht because it was seized under an illegal and improperly executed search warrant.

 On June 2, 2009, Buchanan announced that her office would file a motion to dismiss all charges against Wecht.

 Personal life

-In October 1961, Wecht married Sigrid Ronsdal; they have four children together, including David Wecht, an Associate Justice of the Supreme Court of Pennsylvania.
+In October 1961, Wecht married Sigrid Ronsdal, a Norwegian immigrant.
+They had four children, including David Wecht, an Associate Justice of the Supreme Court of Pennsylvania.

 On May 16, 2020, Wecht promoted a less reactive and restrictive response to the COVID-19 pandemic.

+Death

+Wecht died at his home in Pittsburgh on May 13, 2024, at the age of 93.